 The Diocese of Chelmsford Vine Schools Trust

-The ultimate accountability for Ridgewell Church of England Primary School and Little Stars Pre-School lies with the Board of the Trust.
+The ultimate accountability for Ridgewell Church of England Primary School lies with the Board of the Trust.
 Through the scheme of delegation most of the responsibilities are delegated to a Local Hub Board appointed by the Trust.

-The Vine Local Board of Belchamp St Paul and Ridgewell Primary Schools is made up of representatives from Parents, Diocese, Parishes and Staff.
+The Vine Local Board of Ridgewell Primary School is made up of representatives from Parents, Diocese, Parishes and Staff.
 The governors meet regularly to discuss items such as school budget, health and safety in school, the school development plan and the curriculum.
 They agree on school policies and monitor school priorities.
-They work closely with the Executive Headteacher, Head of Schools and staff to ensure standards and achievement of all pupils is maintained.
+They work closely with the Headteacher and staff to ensure standards and achievement of all pupils is maintained.

 GOVERNOR PEN PORTRAITS: September 2019

 Mike Simmonds has recently taken on the role of chair and joins us from the Vine Academy.

 The Revd Canon Jonathan Lowe ACII CF

 Jonathan joined the Governing Body in 2013 and is the Vicar of the six villages of the Two Rivers Benefice, which comprises Steeple Bumpstead, Helions Bumpstead, Ridgewell, Ashen, Birdbrook and Sturmer.
 In addition to Parish ministry, Jonathan is also a serving Army Reserve Chaplain, currently with 254 (East of England) Medical Regiment.
 Additionally, he is Area Dean and a Canon of Chelmsford Cathedral.